Great Friend to Kids Award

 2018 Great Friend to Kids Award

-The Mid-Hudson Children’s Museum will be presenting its 2018 Great Friend to Kids Award to Hudson River Housing, Inc., in recognition of its work in community revitalization, supporting local families through innovative housing solutions, and supporting children through their transitional housing programs.
+The Mid-Hudson Children’s Museum presented its 2018 Great Friend to Kids Award to Hudson River Housing, Inc., in recognition of its work in community revitalization, supporting local families through innovative housing solutions, and supporting children through their transitional housing programs.

 Since its founding in 1982, the organization has grown from one program designed to house the homeless, to over 25 separate programs offering housing solutions and supportive services across a range of needs, addressing homelessness, emergency housing, home ownership, and community development.
 Hudson River Housing, Inc., also provides a variety of services to populations with mental health issues, chemical dependencies, victims of domestic violence, and low- and moderate-income households in general.

-The 2018 Great Friend to Kids Award will be presented during the Mid-Hudson Children’s Museum’s “Taste of the Market” fundraising event on July 19, 2018.
+The 2018 Great Friend to Kids Award was presented during the Mid-Hudson Children’s Museum’s “Taste of the Market” fundraising event on July 19, 2018.

 Past Award Winners

 The Mid-Hudson Children’s Museum presented Ms. Ozie Williams, Public Health Nutrition Educator for the Dutchess County Department of Behavioral and Community Health, Public Health Nursing Division with the 2017 Great Friend to Kids Award on September 13.

 By partnering with local schools and not-for-profit organizations, Ms. Williams works tirelessly in our local community to promote comprehensive wellness from birth through adulthood.
 She is personally dedicated to working with families with young children of all backgrounds to advance understanding about optimum nutrition.

 In 2016 the Mid-Hudson Children’s Museum honored educators who are transforming lives through their work with young children and/or families: